PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/access-key-rolling-blog/aws/README.md

 2. Navigate to the Secret you are using to store the Prisma Cloud credentials
 3. Click on the Rotation tab
 4. Click Rotate secret immediately
-5. Click "Rotate"
+5. Click Rotate
 6. In a few moments, ensure that the secret value has changed and that the new key exists in Prisma Cloud

 # Cleanup
 To remove the sample solution from your environment:
 1. Delete the terraform deployment by navigating to the directory you ran the "terraform apply" from (that is, where the state files are) and execute: terraform destroy
-2. Optionally, delete the Service Account and Access Keys from Prisma Cloud
+2. Delete the Service Account and Access Keys from Prisma Cloud - while these don't incur cost, but best practice is to remove the credentials/accounts if you're not using them

 # Extending the solution
 ## Lambda Layers